 Anyway, here's the bite.

-I think there are a lot of conservatives who are uncomfortable with the idea of government being the intervening force here, that it goes against sort of their own principle of how they believe the private sector should be interacting with government.
+They know that it's unpopular to side with BP, and yet, principally, and I think what you're hearing there, particularly when it comes to when you're hearing what Rush is talking about, principally, I think there are a lot of conservatives who are uncomfortable with the idea of government being the intervening force here, that it goes against sort of their own principle of how they believe the private sector should be interacting with government.

-BP is unpopular with everybody Republican, Democrat, and independent.
+BP is unpopular with everybody, Republican, Democrat, and Independent.

-I think it's the Republicans have been in a box on how to respond to this oil spill politically, more so than this White House.
+And so it's politically, and that's what I think is, frankly, I think it's the Republicans have been in a box on how to respond to this oil spill politically, more so than this White House.

 Essentially, what F. Chuck Todd is saying is that I'm standing on principle in my remarks.

-They have to acknowledge the political reality of the situation, and that is the timing here was uh not the best for Barton's comments.
+And that is the timing here was not the best for Barton's comments.

 Yes, a program observer has a question.